ThePragmaticFox/nodejs_http_ssi_server/README.md

 Defaults are (port = 3000, root = "/www").

 Note that the default root is relative to the "node_modules" folder, so it assumes a "www" directory in the same parent directory as the "node_modules" directory.
-If "/www" does not exist, it defaults to "/".
+If the relative path of "/www" does not exist, it defaults to the relative path of "/".

 .shtml SSI include directives (SGML comments) have the following format: